Filing bugs and issues

 From Joomla!
 Documentation

 To report a bug in the Joomla! bug trackers, you need to create a tracker item.
 Once the tracker item is created, the developers will check the validity of it and act accordingly.
+If you would like to help test Joomla patches, please follow these detail instructions on how.

 - 1 Reporting bugs